Definition of Dividend Reinvestment Plan

 Dividend Reinvestment Plans are of three types that are provided and discussed below.

-- Dividend Reinvestment Plans operated by the company – Here, the company runs its own plan and controls the functioning of this plan specific department is made in the company.
+- Dividend Reinvestment Plans operated by the company –Here, the company operates its own plan and controls the functioning of the specific department dedicated to this plan.

 - Dividend Reinvestment Plans operated by the third party – As the DRIP operated by the company is too expensive and time taking for the company, so company outsources the handling of this plan to the third party.

-- Dividend Reinvestment Plans operated by the Broker – Here, the DRIP is not offered by the company but offered by the broker to the shareholders on some investments for which the broker may charge some nominal amount of commission.
+- Dividend Reinvestment Plans operated by the Broker –Here, the broker offers DRIP to the shareholders on certain investments, and the broker may charge a nominal commission for providing this service.

 Best Dividend Reinvestment Plans

-BEST DRIP in which the shareholder can invest are provided and discussed as below:
+THE BEST DRIP in which the shareholder can invest is provided and discussed below:

-- In Honeywell, the growth of dividends is balanced and stable in past years.
+- In Honeywell, the growth of dividends has been balanced and stable in past years.

-- Johnson & Johnson is a high-yielding company, and here payout ratio is also increasing year by year.
+- Johnson & Johnson is a high-yielding company, and the payout ratio is also increasing yearly.

-- Emerson Electric is a manufacturer of industrial equipment which provide stable and increased dividends for the past 60 years.
+- Emerson Electric manufactures industrial equipment that provide stable and increased dividends for the past 60 years.

 - ExxonMobil has also increased the dividend payout constantly for many years.